-- 102. When allegations of misconduct are upheld, the following penalties may also be imposed by a Student Disciplinary Committee: - [a] A reprimand which is a formal penalty for the misconduct. - [b] The requirement to apologise in specified terms to one or more named persons by a specified date. - [c] A formal instruction restricting activity for a specified period. - [d] A first written warning, which is formal advice to the student that if the misconduct is repeated a more severe penalty will result. - [e] A final written warning, which is formal advice to the student that if the misconduct is repeated a more severe penalty will result. - [f] A fine not exceeding £1000. - [g] Compensation in respect of damage to property at the value of the damage with no upper limit. - [h] Compensation in respect of injury to a person not exceeding £2,000. - [i] A requirement to undertake community service, the nature and timing of the service to be determined by the Principal or Committee as appropriate. - [j] Prohibition from holding any office, or any particular office, including committee membership of any body or society of QMUL.
+- 405.77.
+When allegations of misconduct are upheld, the following penalties may also be imposed by a Student Disciplinary Committee: - [a] A reprimand which is a formal penalty for the misconduct. - [b] The requirement to apologise in specified terms to one or more named persons by a specified date. - [c] A formal instruction restricting activity for a specified period. - [d] A first written warning, which is formal advice to the student that if the misconduct is repeated a more severe penalty will result. - [e] A final written warning, which is formal advice to the student that if the misconduct is repeated a more severe penalty will result. - [f] A fine not exceeding £1000. - [g] Compensation in respect of damage to property at the value of the damage with no upper limit. - [h] Compensation in respect of injury to a person not exceeding £2,000. - A requirement to undertake community-some service to the QMUL and/or QMSU community, the nature and timing of the service to be determined by the President and Principal or Committee as appropriate. - [j] Prohibition from holding any office, or any particular office, including committee membership of any body or society of QMUL. - [k] Exclusion from prescribed departmental or Students' Union and/or QMUL facilities, including the Student Services and IT Services, for a period of no more than one year, but not including attendance at lectures, classes, tutorials or other timetabled teaching and learning activities student's programme of study.

-- [k] Exclusion from prescribed departmental or Students' Union and/or QMULfacilities, including the Student Services and IT Services, for a period of no more than one year, but not including attendance at lectures, classes, tutorials or other timetabled teaching and learning activities student's programme of study. - [I] Suspension from QMUL for a period of up to one year.
-Suspension may be ordered to take effect subject to such terms and conditions as the Committee may prescribe, but otherwise will prevent the student from entering QMUL or making use of any QMUL facilities or participating in any QMUL activities. - [m] Recommendation to the Principal that the student's registration be terminated and the student excluded from QMUL. - 103.
-In addition to imposing one of the above penalties, an informal caution or other informal cautionary advice may be given by the individual or body imposing the penalty. - 104.
-Any fine imposed will take account of the student's means.
+- [I] Suspension from QMUL for a period of up to one year.
+Suspension may be ordered to take effect subject to such terms and conditions as the Committee may prescribe, but otherwise will prevent the student from entering QMUL or making use of any QMUL facilities or participating in any QMUL activities. - [m] Recommendation to the President and Principal that the student's registration be terminated and the student excluded expelled from QMUL.
+The President and Principal considers the recommendation and either supports the recommendation or imposes an alternative penalty.

+106.78.
+In addition to imposing one of the above penalties, an informal caution or other informal cautionary advice may be given by the individual or body imposing the penaltyimposed.

+407. Any fine imposed will take account of the student's means.
 Compensation where damage has occurred will take account of the cost of repair/replacement.
-The student may be permitted to make the payment in prescribed instalments. - 105.
-Any fine or penalty imposed may take account of penalties imposed by a Court following a criminal conviction. - 106.
-A student whose registration at QMUL has been terminated is required to vacate any College-owned or College-managed residential accommodation.
+The student may be permitted to make the payment in prescribed instalments.

+408-79.
+Any fine or penalty imposed may take account of penalties imposed by a Court following a criminal conviction.

+109. A student whose registration at QMUL has been terminated is required to vacate any College-owned or College-managed residential accommodation.